Filtering

 You can combine any of these options by adding them together which means there are (2 ^ 4 = 16 possible combinations).
 For example Option A (1) and Option C (4) would be (1 + 4 = 5), Option A (1), Option C (4) and Option D (8) would be (1 + 4 + 8 = 13), all Options together would be (1 + 2 + 4 + 8 = 15).

 The number of combinations makes using equals, in and other filters a little complex.
-To solve this we support Bitwise AND (&) which makes it easy to match a column which contains any of the options you want.
+To solve this we support Bitwise AND (&) which makes it easy to match a field which contains any of the options you want.

 ?maturity_option-bitwise-and=5